khulnasoft-bot/github-actions-sandbox/docs/en/docs/help-fastapi.md

-# Help FastAPI - Get Help
+# Help ReadyAPI - Get Help

-Do you like **FastAPI**?
+Do you like **ReadyAPI**?

-Would you like to help FastAPI, other users, and the author?
+Would you like to help ReadyAPI, other users, and the author?

-Or would you like to get help with **FastAPI**?
+Or would you like to get help with **ReadyAPI**?

 There are very simple ways to help (several involve just one or two clicks).